• Skip to primary navigation

 Comments

-1. Trena Freeman says
+1. Trena Freeman Avatar

 I loved this Tabletop Tipi Model!
 I was searching for something our scouts could make themselves for American Indian Lore, and this was a hit!
 The directions are clear and concise…thank you very much for posting this!
 I wish I’d found this site back in September!
 It’s every den leaders’ dream!

-2. asdfghjkl says
+2. asdfghjkl Avatar

 asdfghjkl;. nanana good bye.
 Anyone Commented

-3. leanne says
+3. leanne Avatar

 this is a good idea but misses the mark in the unique way that the poles are laid into place to create the proper bonnet that allows the tight lay of the poles and the proper conical shape.
 It also doesn’t account for the importance of the cardinal directions when properly pitching a tipi.
 As with All things American Indian- there is significant symbolism in HOW things are done to remind us of our connection to the natural world.